ros2/design/articles/152_roslaunch_multi_machine_launch.md

 Authors: {{ page.author }}

-## Purpose
+## Context

-Allow a system of ROS nodes to be launched on a hardware architecture that is spread across multiple networked computers and facilitate introspection and management of the system from a single machine.
+Robotic platforms often consist of multiple computers communicating over a network, and users will want to be able to start and stop the software on such systems without needing to manage each machine individually.
+The launch system in ROS 1 included a <machine> tag for launch files that allowed users to include information about networked machines and how to connect so that processes could be started remotely.
+We would like to include this feature in the launch system for ROS 2 and even extend its capabilities based on things we've learned from working with multi-machine systems in ROS 1.
+This document elaborates on the details of launching remote operating system processes alluded to [here](https://github.com/ros2/design/blob/gh-pages/articles/150_roslaunch.md#remote-operating-system-processes) in the main ROS 2 ros_launch design document.

 ## Justification

-Nodes can need to run on different hosts for a variety of reasons.
-Some possible use cases:
+Nodes may need to run on different hosts for a variety of reasons.
+Some possible use cases include:

-- A large robot could with hosts located physically near the hardware they are controlling such as cameras or other sensors
+- A large robot with hosts located physically near the hardware they are controlling such as cameras or other sensors
 - A robot with hosts with different architectures in order to use specialized processing hardware
 - A robot with a cluster of machines that do distributed processing of data
 - A network of multiple virtual hosts for testing purposes
 - A swarm of independent drones that can cooperate but do not require communication with each other
 - A client computer is used to launch and monitor a system on a remote host but is not required for the system to operate

+## Purpose

+Allow a system of ROS nodes to be launched on a hardware architecture that is spread across multiple networked computers and facilitate introspection and management of the system from a single machine.

+## Goals

+- Allow ROS2 nodes to be launched remotely over a network.
+- Allow users to specify a networked machine on which to run a particular node.
+- Allow users to create a list of host machines to feed into the launch system.
+- Enable the launch system to use the list of hosts to distribute nodes or systems of nodes among.
+- Allow load-balancing of nodes or systems of nodes among machines when nodes do not need to be tied to a specific device.
+- Allow users to shutdown a system of ROS nodes remotely
+- Provide tools for introspection of ROS systems distributed across multiple machines.
+- Provide API to third-party orchestration tools.
+- Provide mechanisms for automated recovery of failed nodes in a distributed system.

 ## Capabilities

 In order to meet the above use cases, a launch system needs to have a number of capabilities, including:

 - Connecting to a remote host and running nodes on it
 - Pushing configuration parameters for nodes to remote hosts